jonathanlocke/jonathanlocke.github.io/_posts/2021-10-01-microservices.md

         @Override
         public void onInitialize()
         {
-            mount("divide", POST, DivideRequest.class);
+            mount("divide", POST, DivisionRequest.class);
         }
     }

 Request handlers must be mounted on specific paths inside the *onInitialize()* method (or an error is reported).
 If the mount path (in this case "divide") doesn't begin with a slash ("/"), the path "/api/[major-version].[minor-version]/" is prepended automatically.
-So, "divide" becomes "/api/1.0/divide" in the code above, where the version *1.0* comes from the metadata returned by *DivideMicroservice*.
+So, "divide" becomes "/api/1.0/divide" in the code above, where the version *1.0* comes from the metadata returned by *DivisionMicroservice*.
 The *same path* can be used to mount a single request handler for each HTTP method (GET, POST, DELETE).
 However, trying to mount two handlers for the same HTTP method on the same path will result in an error.

 The *gsonFactory()* factory method (not shown above) can optionally provide a factory that creates configured *Gson* objects.
 The *Gson* factory should extend the class *MicroserviceGsonFactory*.
 KivaKit will use this factory when serializing and deserializing JSON objects.

-For anyone interested in the gory details, the exact flow of control that occurs when a request is made to a KivaKit microservice, is detailed in the Javadoc for [*MicroserviceRestApplication*](https://github.com/Telenav/kivakit-extensions/blob/develop/kivakit-microservice/src/main/java/com/telenav/kivakit/microservice/rest/MicroserviceRestApplication.java).
+For anyone interested in the gory details, the exact flow of control that occurs when a request is made to a KivaKit microservice, is detailed in the Javadoc for [*MicroserviceRestService*](https://github.com/Telenav/kivakit-extensions/blob/develop/kivakit-microservice/src/main/java/com/telenav/kivakit/microservice/protocols/rest/MicroserviceRestService.java).

 #### Microservlets

 *Microservlets* handle *MicroservletRequest*s by producing *MicroservletResponse*s.
 They are mounted on paths in the same way that request handlers are mounted.
 Although *Microservlet* is a public API, so far the only use case is in dispatching requests to request handlers.
 The *MicroservletRestService* class uses an anonymous *Microservlet* class to forward requests to *MicroservletRequestHandler*s.
-You can see this in *MicroserviceRestApplication* in the method *mount(String path, HttpMethod method, Class&lt;MicroservletRequest&gt; requestType)*.
+You can see this in *MicroserviceRestService* in the method *mount(String path, HttpMethod method, Class&lt;MicroservletRequest&gt; requestType)*.

 #### Microservlet Request Handlers

-Request handlers are mounted on a *MicroserviceRestApplication* with calls to *mount(String path, HttpMethod method, Class&lt;MicroserviceRequest&gt; requestType)*.
+Request handlers are mounted on a *MicroserviceRestService* with calls to *mount(String path, HttpMethod method, Class&lt;MicroserviceRequest&gt; requestType)*.

 Note that the *BaseMicroservletRequest* class implements both *MicroservletRequest* and *MicroservletRequestHandler*: